10 PR campaign examples

 Lego has become extremely popular all around the world.
 And even if the colorful building pieces were primarily designed for children, adults cannot stay far from the fantastic games Lego creates.
 After 30 years without global brand campaigns, Lego revealed a new PR campaign in 2019, which is called Rebuild the World.

 Once Lego’s campaign was active, people were amazed by the universe created in the commercials.
-Instead of featuring static Lego bricks, the company went way further and created a live-action adventure that follows the story of a rabbit chased by a hunter with a bow and arrow.
+Instead of featuring static Lego bricks, the company created a live-action adventure that follows the story of a rabbit chased by a hunter with a bow and arrow.
 The main character finds innovative ways of running from the hunter, and the commercial has a funny and unexpected ending.

 Lego’s “Rebuild the World” campaign was extremely successful, especially on Twitter.
 According to the platform’s marketing team, the positive sentiment for Lego-branded keywords increased by 35%, and research shows that the #RebuildTheWorld hashtag was used 100,000 times only during the first four days after launch.